MrFlynn/Minecraft-Biome-Traveler/README.md

 If there are any errors, make sure you have all the dependencies installed.

 From here, it should open a GUI with two empty lists.
-To load the biomes traveled to and ones that have yet to be found, File > Open World Folder.
+To load the biomes traveled to and ones that have yet to be found select "File" -> "Open World Folder."
 Navigate to the folder that contains the Minecraft save you wish to list biomes for, select it, and click "Open Folder."

-This is a list of where Mineraft Saves are located:
+This is a list of where Minecraft Saves are located:
-- Windows: %AppData%\.minecraft\saves
+- Windows: %AppData%\\.minecraft\\saves
 - OS X: ~/Library/Application Support/minecraft/saves/
 - Linux: ~/.minecraft/saves